LekhaInTheLoop/LinuxLoom/README2.md

 ## Conclusion

-This design incorporates resource control using Linux cgroups, offering a robust and secure framework for managing and executing jobs.
-With features like real-time monitoring, secure communication, and resource enforcement, the system is tailored for efficient and reliable job execution.
+This design uses Linux cgroups to control resources, providing a strong and secure way to manage and run jobs.
+It includes features like real-time monitoring, secure communication, and enforcing resource limits, making the system efficient and reliable for job execution.